-1. Provide information on the status of complying with permit conditions: (TXR040000 Part IV Section B.2.):
+1. Provide information on the status of complying with permit conditions: (TXR040000 Part IV.B.2)

-Table 2.0 PERMIT CONDITIONS Condition Yes No Explain Permittee is currently in compliance with the SWMP as submitted to and approved by the TCEQ.
-X Permittee is currently in compliance with recordkeeping and reporting requirements.
-X Permittee meets the eligibility requirements of the permit (e.g. TMDL requirements, Edward's Aquifer, compliance history, etc.) X
+Yes No Explain Permittee is currently in compliance with the SWMP as submitted to and approved by the TCEQ. Х All entities are following the SWMP submitted to TCEQ and in compliance.
+Permittee is currently in compliance with recordkeeping and reporting requirements. Х All entities are following recordkeeping and reporting requirements.
+Documents are kept in binder form and electronically.
+Permittee meets the eligibility requirements of the permit (e.g., TMDL requirements, Edwards Aquifer limitations, compliance history, etc.). Х All entities meet the eligibility requirements of the permit.
+Permittee conducted an annual review of its SWMP in conjunction with preparation of the annual report Х Virtual meetings were conducted one on one with each entity.

-2. Provide a general assessment of the appropriateness of the selected BMPs.
+Provide a general assessment of the appropriateness of the selected BMPs.
+You may use the table below to meet this requirement (see Example 1 in instructions):